JamesBuhanan/Songify/README.md

 ## Sort Dependencies

-As we scale to 1,000's of modules we can help keep our dependencies raked and tidy by using:
+As we scale to 1,000's of modules we can help keep our dependencies tidy by using:

 `./gradlew sortDependencies`